First Session, May 20-June 26, 2019

 - Michael Marberry

-This class is a creative-writing workshop designed to help students broaden their knowledge of and exposure to poetry, while also providing a unique opportunity for constructive peer feedback.
-For this class, students will produce original creative works (poetry) in response to readings and writing prompts, designed to challenge the writer's own conventions and habits.
-Moreover, students will be assigned critical projects (e.g. essays, presentations, etc.) that will further encourage an exploration of poetry today.
-Students will be expected to read and to write a significant amount of material for this class.
-NOTE: Students should budget for printing readings and workshop poems.
+This class is a creative-writing workshop designed to help students broaden their knowledge of and exposure to poetry, while providing a unique opportunity for constructive feedback.
+For this class, students will produce original creative work (poems) in response to readings and writing prompts designed to challenge writers' conventions and habits.
+Moreover, students will be assigned critical projects (i.e. essays) that will further encourage exploration of contemporary poetry.
+NOTE: Each student should budget accordingly for printing weekly readings and workshop poems.

-Our goals for this class: (1) To familiarize oneself with emblematic poets and poetry; (2) To further develop critical-thinking and close-reading skills in respect to established poetic tools, techniques, and themes; (3) To practice writing original poetry; (4) To respond thoughtfully, respectfully, and critically to others' writing in a workshop setting; (5) To cultivate a productive process for assessing and revising one's own poetry.
+Our goals for this class: (1) To familiarize oneself with emblematic poets and poetry; (2) To further develop critical-thinking skills and close-reading skills in respect to established tools, techniques, and themes; (3) To practice writing original poetry; (4) To read and respond thoughtfully, respectfully, and critically to others' writing in a workshop setting; (5) To cultivate a productive process for both assessing and revising one's own poetry.

 A Poetry Handbook, Mary Oliver

 In-Class Participation: 20%; Workshop Submissions: 25%; Workshop Comments: 25%; Book Reflections & Annotations: 20%; Final Reflection & Revision Portfolio: 10%

 ENGCW 272W-1 Introduction to Fiction Writing (4 credits)